-In subsection 4.1 we showed that, forced by the radiallyexpanding azimuthally-averaged tangential wind field in the outer core from the MM5 calculation at the top of the boundary layer, a simple, steady, slab boundary layer predicts the radial expansion of the radial and tangential velocity components in the inner core boundary layer as well as the vertical velocity at the top of the boundary layer.
-The radial expansion of the vertical velocity in the inner core accounts for an expansion of the distribution of diabatic heating rate in the free vortex (subsection 4.2).
-In turn, we showed in subsection 4.3 that the balanced response of the vortex to the expanding azimuthally-averaged diabatic heating rate diagnosed from the MM5 model leads to an expansion of the inner core tangential wind field at the top of the boundary layer.
+In section 4a we showed that, forced by the radially expanding azimuthally averaged tangential wind field in the outer core from the MM5 calculation at the top of the boundary layer, a simple, steady, slab boundary layer predicts the radial expansion of the radial and tangential velocity components in the inner-core boundary layer as well as the vertical velocity at the top of the boundary layer.
+The radial expansion of the vertical velocity in the inner core accounts for an expansion of the distribution of diabatic heating rate in the free vortex (section 4b).
+In turn, we showed in section 4c that the balanced response of the vortex to the expanding azimuthally averaged diabatic heating rate diagnosed from the MM5 leads to an expansion of the inner-core tangential wind field at the top of the boundary layer.
 Taken together, these findings provide an explanation to the question posed in the title of the paper.

 This study has presented a system-scale (azimuthally averaged) diagnostic analysis of vortex evolution.
-One notable question arises: how would the asymetric eddies be expected to influence the new view developed here?
-The "eddies" as vortical hot towers play an important role, for example, by comprising the bulk of the azimuthal mean heating rate during spin up.
-However, at later times when an annular eyewall emerges, the towers are highly strained as discussed in Persing et al. (2013).
-It is not immediately a priori clear what role these eddies play during the later expansion of the vortex.
-This is the topic of a future study.
+One notable question arises: How would the asymmetric eddies be expected to influence the new view developed here?
+The eddies as vortical hot towers play an important role, for example, by comprising the bulk of the azimuthal-mean heating rate during spinup.
+However, at later times when an annular eyewall emerges, the towers are highly strained, as discussed in Persing et al. (2013).
+It is not immediately a priori clear what role these eddies